The PCGrate®-S(X) v. 6.6-6.7 32/64-bit series software products

 If one sets Perfect Type of low border conductivity

 , the perfect (infinite) conductivity type will be chosen for the grating's substrate (the bottom layer).
-In such a situation, the values of the real (Re
+In such a situation, the value of the real (Re

 mode is primarily used for x-ray-VUV wavelengths (for close to normal incidence Classical